BAK2K3/hard-drivers/README.md

     * No hidden costs.
 * Upsell as a separate entity.
     * Peripherals and Service packages are not included in initial budget.
-    * The customer is not required to spend any more than their budget.
+    * The user is not required to spend any more than their budget.

 **Buyer Making Decision**
 * Offer a _"No Obligation"_ quote/specification.
-    * The customer will therefore not need to justify engaging with the company/website.
+    * The user will therefore not need to justify engaging with the company/website.
     * As such, they do not need to plan to engage with the company/website, other than stating a budget.
-* Communicate that the hard work is taken away from the customer.
+* Communicate that the hard work is taken away from the user.
     * This suggests the user only needs to put in a small amount of effort to receive a full service in return.

 **Product Considerations and Content Strategy**
-* Minimalistic design, so at to draw attention, avoid overwhelming the customer, and encourage engagement.
+* Minimalistic design, so at to draw attention, avoid overwhelming the user, and encourage engagement.
-    * The product is the _service_ provided by Hard Drivers, therefore strong colours, images, and headlines to engage with customer.
+    * The product is the _service_ provided by Hard Drivers, therefore strong colours, images, and headlines to engage with user.
 * Thin content where necessary, providing only the most important information from the outset.
-    * Provide fuller content in sections of the website where the customer specifically wants further information.
+    * Provide fuller content in sections of the website where the user specifically wants further information.
 * Every page has multiple "Enquire Now" buttons, so as to allow a user to immediately engage when they want to.
     * This "Enquire Now" should ultimately be a "Fast Track" service to allow a user to go from making the decision to enquire, to having made the enquiry, in as few interactions as possible.